An official website of the United States government

 Newsletter 11/8/2022: Census Bureau Sets Key Parameters to Protect Privacy in 2020 Census DHC

-Newsletter 1/20/2023: Coming This Spring: New 2010 Redistricting and DHC Demonstration Microdata with “Noisy Measurement” Files
+Newsletter 1/27/2023: Coming This Spring: New 2010 Redistricting and DHC "Production Setting" Demonstration Microdata with “Noisy Measurement” Files

 Improvements in the design, processing and coding of the 2020 Census allow the release of data for almost five times as many detailed race and ethnic groups than were possible in 2010.
 Development of disclosure protections to accommodate this improvement are underway.